nicolay-r/attitudes-extraction-ds/README.md

 ### Evaluation

 **Evaluation results, described in paper** [[download]](data/eval_model_results.zip)

-**IMPORTANT**: Evaluation assumes to treat only those pairs which could be found in text as within a single sentence, and also within a context, limited by `TermsPerContext`.
+**IMPORTANT**: Evaluation assumes to treat **only those pairs** which could be found in text as within a single sentence, and also within a context, limited by `TermsPerContext`.
-In turns, labeling RuSentRel includes attitudes that could not be fitted and described by a limited context.
+In turns, attitude labeling in RuSentRel include ones that could not be fitted and described by a limited context.
+Utilizing the latter in evaluation process, results in a decreased **Recall** and hence in decreased results by `F1`.

 ## Embedding Analysis